jum/caddy-docker-proxy-redis/README.md

 should not be recorded in the logs.

-Recently I started to use ACME DNS verification for some domains, for this reason I add the godaddy caddy DNS module for my DNS provider.
+Recently I started to use ACME DNS verification for some domains, for this reason I add the cloudflare caddy DNS module for my DNS provider.
 The above configuration with caddy_X.tls.dns tell caddy to use ACME DNS instead of HTTP based verification for generating TLS certificates.
 You could also add this to the base Caddyfile snippet, but only if you use only one DNS provider account.
-I use multiple, so I have to add this to each site with different GODADDY_KEY variables.
-If you do not use this, leave that lines out.
+I recently moved from godaddy to cloudflare for hosting my DNS, and although I initially purchased my domains using multiple godaddy accounts I can now update all my domains using a single CF_API_KEY for cloudflare.
+I have thus moved this into the main Caddyfile under the acme_dns global configuration.

 ### Surviving a tailscaled restart